ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 }
 ```

-For instance, here is how a bookshop could track its book inventory:
+For instance, here is how a bookshop could track its inventory:
 * Fields `title`, `author`, `volume`, `series` are constants.
-* Field `stock` is mutable because this value changes with each sale or when restocking.
+* Field `stock` is mutable because this value changes with each sale or restocking.

 Such a database should have an entry like this:
 ```ocaml